varabyte/kobweb/docs/css-style.md

 also applied first.

 You might think, "I can use component styles and variants for this!"
-And it's not exactly an unreasonable approach -- in fact, during internal test runs, that's what we would recommend to our early adopters.
+And it's not exactly an unreasonable approach -- in fact, during early, internal test migrations, that's what we would recommend to our early adopters.

 However, it wasn't a perfect fit because the requirement to create a `ComponentKind` interface when you didn't care about it was annoying.
 If the extra type information was something the user didn't need, it could even get in the way.